 To qualify to use the code, this must be used at the time of ordering.
 Tesla do have the capability to retrospectively add them, but it’s fairly rare and certainly not guaranteed that they will do so for you.

-To use a referral you simply visit the Tesla site before ordering using a referral link, the links look like this: https://ts.la/dave11603 (this is my code, for avoidance of doubt) – once clicked, it will take you to the Tesla site and you just place your order.
-The persons code you have used will see within their ‘Loot Box’ (within the Tesla app) and within their Tesla account on the main website that their code has been used and will show your order (normally just showing a first name) and order date.
+To use a referral you simply visit the Tesla site before ordering using a referral link, the links look like this: https://ts.la/dave11603 (this is my code, for avoidance of doubt) – once clicked, it will take you to the Tesla site, the cars will automatically be discounted and you just place your order.
+The persons code you have used will see within their ‘Referral awards’ section (within the Tesla app) and will show your order (normally just showing a first name) and order date.

 If you are looking to lease your car, you have two options.
 You can either follow the ordering directly option above, paying a £100 deposit, then hand the RN number over to the preferred lease provider, or get the lease company to order on your behalf.